dicaeffe/dicaeffe.github.io/template.md

 shortTitle: This is the short title
 ---

-# First paragraph

-# Second paragraph
+# The first paragraph

 ## A sub-paragraph

 This is a descriptive line

+# Another paragraph

 * bullet
 - bullet